WA Schools' Senior Concert Band Festival

 - Premier Division = grades 4 and above

-The item of your own choosing must be equal difficulty to those listed for the division the ensemble is performing in.
+The item of your own choice must be equal in difficulty to those listed for the division the ensemble is performing in.
 Directors are advised to observe the published grade levels appropriate to each division in making additional selections.

 Many of the scores and parts of the music for each division can be viewed at the Instrumental Music School Services resource centre.